- Da Zhang, PhD, DABR, Boston Children’s Hospital

 The program is currently accredited by the Commission on Accreditation of Medical Physics Education Programs (CAMPEP).

 |Number of Applicants||23 (PhD Only)||39 (PhD Only)||31 (PhD Only)|

 |Number Offered Admission||1||1||1|

 |Number Enrolled in Program||1||1||1|

 |Destination of Graduates|

 |Still Seeking Position||N/A*||N/A*||N/A*|

-Applications from candidates nominated by the faculty of our program will be considered until July 1, 2022.
+Applications from candidates nominated by the faculty of our program for the 2023-2024 academic year will be considered until July 1, 2023.

 Download this document to learn more about our program.

 Interested individuals should contact: